-In this image I’m using a circles to represent the values of 0.5 and 1 (assumes a Radial Scale of 1)
+I’ve drawn circles to represent the values of 0.5 and 1 (assumes a Radial Scale of 1)

 The G output will give us the angle from the downwards direction.

 Unlike in regular polar coordinates, this isn’t measured in degrees or radians.
 Assuming a Length Scale of 1 it ranges from -0.5 to 0.5, increasing clockwise which can be seen via the green part of the preview.

 Note that previews won’t display negative numbers any differently from 0, hence why the left half is all black, but they are there!
 You could use an Absolute or Negate node temporarily to help visualise them.

-This is great for a portal/wormhole or whirlpool effect.
-And we can also animate it by using a Time node and offsetting the values using Add or Subtract nodes!
-If you are trying to learn Shader Graph, this might be a good exercise to attempt.
+This setup is great for portal/wormhole/whirlpool effects.
+We can also animate it by using a Time node and offsetting the values using Add (or Subtract).

-You can learn more about Polar Coordinates in the following breakdowns :
+The Polar Coordinates node is also used in the following breakdowns :